wenMoonx/Sushi_liquidity/README.md

 # Sushi_liquidity

 ## Description
-This is a demo project that users can provide the liquidity and earn SUSHI on sushiswap for Rather Labs
+This is a demo project that users can provide the liquidity and earn SUSHI in proportion to the amount they provide on sushiswap for Rather Labs
 ### Tech Stack

   - Solidity:         v0.8.18